eclipse-theia/generator-theia-extension/README.md

-# generator-theia-extension
+# Theia extension generator
-A [Yeoman](yeoman.io) generator that scaffolds a project for an extensions to the [Theia IDE](https://github.com/theia-ide/theia).
+A [Yeoman](yeoman.io) generator that scaffolds a project structure for developing extensions to the [Theia IDE](https://github.com/theia-ide/theia).

 To use it, install yo and then generator